 Some symptoms common in post-acute withdrawal from Vicodin include:

 These symptoms can frequently last for weeks or months and there is a large amount of variation between symptom duration between individuals.
 Some people will be totally fine after a few weeks, while others may experience symptoms for several months.
 Regardless of duration, the symptoms are most intense early in the withdrawal process and will resolve over time.

 The timeline for Vicodin withdrawal is similar to many other opiates, as it is a fairly average opiate in terms of potency and duration.
 The half-life of the active ingredient in Vicodin is roughly 8 hours, so depending on someone’s use habits, withdrawal symptoms may start between 12 to 24 hours since the last time they used the drug.
 This is fairly close to other opiates, although slightly longer than average.
 For comparison, the “gold standard” opiate morphine has a half-life of around 3 hours.
 With a longer half-life, Vicodin is cleared from the body more slowly, so withdrawal symptoms may manifest a little later than with other opiates.
-Because of this, the withdrawal symptoms may last slightly longer than with other opiates, although not by much.
+Because of this, the withdrawal symptoms may last slightly longer, and be slightly less intense, than with other opiates, although not by much.